andymckay/curling/docs/source/topics/command.rst

 It will assume the file is JSON and try and load it.
 Then it will look up values based on the domain you are trying to access.
 If ``key`` and ``secret`` are present, it will enable oAuth for that URL using those values.
+The value ``realm`` is optional.
 Example config::

    {
      "marketplace-dev.allizom.org": {
        "key": "mkt:some:key",
-        "secret": "yup"
+       "secret": "yup",
+       "realm": "optional.realm"
      }
    }

 Output
 ======